The hottest peppers in the world are always changing. By the time you read this post, there will probably be even spicier chillies on the market.

 So how did this nuclear pepper come to be?

 The story is particularly interesting given how well traveled it is and the number of people involved.
-(Peppers by Mail has a detailed article about it.)

 It started when Butch Taylor of Zydeco Hot Sauce in Woodville/Crosby Mississippi gave the pepper seeds to Neil Smith of The Hippy Seed Company in Australia.